TG9541/stm8ef/XY-PWM/README.md

 # XY-PWM board

+The board support code in this folder was contributed by @plumbum.
+It uses the serial interface pin header for console communication .

-_Also know as HW-0515_
+The hardware is also know as HW-0515.

-PWM outputs not supported by forth core.
-Write your own code.
+PWM outputs are notsupported by the STM8 eForth core but you can write your own code in Forth.

 ## STM8S003F3 pins